Rick Hackett - Chef/Proprietor

 Paul Conte - Executive Pastry Chef

-It's not uncommon for pastry chefs to move to the savory side of the kitchen (sometimes to great effect: think Michel Guérard and Michel Richard).
-Bocanova pastry master Paul Conte reversed the process: A graduate of the Culinary Arts program at the esteemed Johnson & Wales University in Providence, Rhode Island, Conte got his first restaurant experience cooking under Tom Colicchio at Mondrian in New York City.
+A graduate of the Culinary Arts program at the esteemed Johnson & Wales University in Providence, Rhode Island, Conte got his first restaurant experience cooking under Tom Colicchio at Mondrian in New York City.
 From there, he moved to the kitchen of the Plaza Hotel, where chef Kerry Simon recognized his latent talent as a pastry chef and encouraged him in that direction, moving him to the pastry station.
-Stints at restaurant legend Joe Baum's Aurora and the original China Grill, in Manhattan's CBS Building, followed.
-At the same time, Conte was developing his artistic talents through music, photography, and even a stint of painting animation cells with Broadcast Arts.
+He also spent time at restaurant legend Joe Baum's Aurora and the original China Grill, in Manhattan before moving to the Bay Area.